holtonma/holtonma.github.io/content-guidelines.md

 - **Monitor feedback**: Track comments and questions to identify areas needing clarification
 - **Archive outdated content**: Remove or clearly mark content that's no longer relevant

-## Meta-Goal
+## Meta-Goal: Connection to Real Work

+**The best technical posts don't just explain how something works—they help readers make better decisions in their own contexts.**

+Great technical content bridges abstract concepts and practical application.
+Readers should finish your post thinking, "I know exactly when and how to apply this in my work," not just "that was interesting."

+**Indicators of work-connected content:**
+- Readers can assess if the solution fits their use case
+- Decision frameworks help evaluate tradeoffs in context
+- Real examples show production relevance
+- Cost/performance data supports stakeholder conversations
+- Implementation details turn "understanding" into "doing"

+**The test**: Would a practitioner bookmark this as a reference for a similar challenge?
+If not, add more practical context, decision criteria, or real-world constraints.

-The best technical posts don't just explain how something works—they help readers make better decisions in their own contexts.
-When you combine technical depth with clear storytelling and practical frameworks, you create content that builds both your authority and genuine value for the community.
+When you combine technical depth with clear storytelling and actionable frameworks, you create content that builds authority and genuine value for the community.
+The best posts become references—bookmarked, shared, and revisited when facing real-world problems.